Hazel Blears: Ministerial career

-After the 2001 General Election, Blears entered Tony Blair's government as the Parliamentary Under Secretary of State at the Department of Health, responsible for Public Health.
+Following the 2001 general election, Blears entered Tony Blair's government as the Parliamentary Under Secretary of State at the Department of Health, responsible for Public Health.
 In this job she launched the Government's "5-a-day" campaign to get people to eat more fruit and vegetables.

 Blears was promoted in 2003 to Minister of State for Policing, Security and Community Safety.
 She was elected to the National Executive Committee of the Labour Party in 2003.
-After the 2005 General Election, on 7 June 2005 she became a Member of the Privy Council.
-In a cabinet reshuffle following Council Elections on 4 May 2006 Tony Blair appointed her Party Chair replacing Ian McCartney.
+After the 2005 general election, on 7 June 2005 she became a Member of the Privy Council.
+In a cabinet reshuffle following council elections on 4 May 2006, Tony Blair appointed her Party Chair, replacing Ian McCartney.

 Secretary of State for Communities and Local Government

-On 28 June 2007 the new Prime Minister, Gordon Brown appointed Blears as Secretary of State for Communities and Local Government, replacing Ruth Kelly.
-In April 2008 it was rumoured that Brown was planning a summer reshuffle in which Blears would be demoted.
-However, when the reshuffle occurred in the autumn, it was confirmed she was to retain her position.
+On 28 June 2007, the new Prime Minister Gordon Brown appointed Blears as Secretary of State for Communities and Local Government, replacing Ruth Kelly.
+In April 2008, it was rumoured that Brown was planning a summer reshuffle in which Blears would be demoted.
+However, when the reshuffle occurred in the autumn, she retained the position.

-In May 2008 Blears mistakenly commented on BBC's Question Time that there were 3 million people unemployed in the United Kingdom when Labour came to power in 1997 (the official figure was 1,602,500).
+In May 2008, Blears mistakenly commented on BBC's Question Time that there were 3 million people unemployed in the United Kingdom when Labour came to power in 1997 (the official figure was 1,602,500).

 Deputy Leadership candidate

-On 24 February 2007 she announced her candidacy for the election for Deputy Leader of the Labour Party, making her one of six candidates for the job formerly held by John Prescott.
+On 24 February 2007, she announced her candidacy for the election for Deputy Leader of the Labour Party, making her one of six candidates for the job formerly held by John Prescott.
 She came last out of six candidates.
 Harriet Harman won the election on 24 June 2007.